3 3 - 6Shares

 In-person classes

-Wanderlust Spanish offers an intensive Spanish course of 20 hours per week (four hours per day), a semi-intensive Spanish course of 10 hours per week (two hours per day), a Light Spanish course of nine hours per week (Monday, Wednesday and Friday) and private lessons.
+Their semi-intensive Spanish course is 10 hours per week (two hours per day), and their light Spanish course is nine hours per week (Monday, Wednesday and Friday).
+They also have private lessons.

 Online classes